 In the aerospace sector, glass is used for making aircraft canopies, for control surfaces, for prototypes, and for many other specialist equipments.
 Waterjet cutting of glass provides a good way to handle the delicate nature of glass without damaging it.
 This method can be used for both- cutting and etching on glass surfaces.

 Plastics are utilized in a number of forms in the aerospace industry.
-The lightweight nature and high strength of plastics (like carbon fibre reinforced polymer) make them usable for a variety of tasks, from making valve seals to making the entire interior of aircraft.
+The lightweight nature and high strength of plastics (like carbon fiber reinforced polymer) make them usable for a variety of tasks, from making valve seals to making the entire interior of aircraft.
 Water jet cutting is a great way to cut all types of different plastics with extreme precision.

 Rubber components are used in aircraft systems for seals, pressure maintaining systems, to hold different parts in place, and for many other utilities.
 Waterjet cutting can work on rubber even without the addition of abrasives to it.